CHAPTER ONE

 6 He can, if God willeth it.

-7 For happiness consisteth not in lordship over one’s neighbours, nor in desiring to have more than weaker men, nor in possessing wealth and using force to inferiors;
+7 For happiness consisteth not in lordship over one’s neighbours, nor in desiring to have more than weaker men, nor in possessing riches and using force against inferiors;

-8 Neither can any one imitate God in these matters;
+8 Neither can any man imitate God in these things;

 9 Nay, these lie outside His greatness.

-10 But whosoever taketh upon himself the burden of his neighbour, whosoever desireth to benefit one that is worse off in that in which he himself is superior, whosoever by supplying to those that are in want possessions which he received from God becomes a God to those who receive them from him, he is an imitator of God.
+10 But whosoever taketh upon himself the burden of his neighbour; whosoever desireth to benefit one that is worse off in that wherein he himself is superior; whosoever, by supplying unto them that are in want the possessions which he received from God, becometh a god unto them that receive them from him: he is an imitator of God.

-11 Then, though thou art placed on earth, thou shalt behold that God liveth in heaven;
+11 Then, though thou art placed on earth, thou shalt behold that God ruleth in heaven;

 12 Then shalt thou begin to declare the mysteries of God;

-13 Then shalt thou both love and admire those that are punished because they will not deny God;
+13 Then shalt thou both love and admire them that are punished because they will not deny God;

 14 Then shalt thou condemn the deceit and error of the world;

-15 When thou shalt perceive the true life which is in heaven, when thou shalt despise the apparent death which is here on earth, when thou shalt fear the real death, which is reserved for those that shall be condemned to the eternal fire that shall punish those delivered over to it unto the end.
+15 When thou shalt perceive the true life which is in heaven; when thou shalt despise the apparent death which is here on earth; when thou shalt fear the true death, which is reserved for them that shall be condemned unto the eternal fire, which shall punish unto the end them that are delivered unto it.

-16 Then shalt thou admire those who endure for righteousness’ sake the fire that is for a season, and shalt count them blessed when thou perceivest that Fire.
+16 Then shalt thou admire them who for righteousness’ sake endure the fire that is but for a season, and shalt account them blessed when thou perceivest that Fire.
 Amen.

 Here endeth the Homileticon.